lambsubstitute/awnsers/README.md

 ## Question 1
 I have completed a simple solution using c# and SpecFlow.
 I am a little out of practice having not worked with either since 2011 and felt it did not demonstrate my abilities sufficiently.
 This is why I have also included a second test suite using ruby and watir.
 I am more familiar with this tool set and thought it would demonstrate my knowledge of concepts such as the page object model, and the use of cucumber.
 I will now go through common improvements I would make given the time (or if it was being deployed to a production environment).

-Before I talk about the solution side I would like to explain why there are two projects in the folder.
-Understanding your requirment for the demonstration of c# and Specflow skills I wanted to provide that to you.
-However it has been a long time since I have used specflow (lets just say it was somewhere early in version 1) and just about as long since I have written any c#.
-Given that I wanted to also provide something a little more familiare to myself in watir, where I can demonstrate concepts and good use of the tools like cucumber.
-Another choice on using both of these was to incorporate the BDD scenarios as proper cucumber features.
-That being said I will go through common improvements I would make given the time (or if it was being deployed to a production environment).

 __Common Improvements__

 * **cleaner html lookups on some entries.**